Guild Hall of East Hampton: Hamptons Institute

 What Tracy Marshall and I did was revive, at the request of Andrea Grover, executive director at Guild Hall, the old Hamptons Institute that Mickey Straus had put together. ...
 We did it with a little bit of trepidation, because I thought it's [something] where you live or die by who you cast.
 Who are you going to get to do this?
 Are they well known or are they really just these dazzling authorities?
 Who’s going to show up, and therefore what kind of a program are we going to have?
 How are we going to be received? ...
 The final one [this year], "The New Normal in News: Ideology vs. Fact," which I am moderating, is all about the discussion of fake news versus mainstream media.

 Education programs

 Guild Hall's founding principle in 1931 was to be a gathering place where an appreciation for the arts would serve "to promote a finer type of citizenship", with educational programs championing a vigorous, growing network of intergenerational artists who would, in turn, extend the legacy of the region as one of the country’s most storied arts colonies.
-Guild Hall offers a variety of educational programs in the visual and performing arts for children aged 5–18.
+Guild Hall offers a variety of educational programs in the visual and performing arts for adults (Art Socials) and for children aged 5–18.
 The Guild Hall Teen Arts Council (GHTAC) is a program that offers ten teenagers per year the opportunity to work for Guild Hall as content producers, curators, and programmers.
 Modeled after the Walker Art Center's pioneering program, the GHTAC meets bimonthly with a GH coordinator to generate programming for their peers.
 GHTAC members are chosen each semester by an application process and are paid for their work.